 No Side Effects, Part 3

 If stimulants cannot be used because their side effects prove uncontrollable, consider using one of the non-stimulant medications.
-Some children experience side effects on both stimulants and non-stimulants.
+Some patients experience side effects on both stimulants and non-stimulants.
 In this case, combining much smaller doses of a stimulant and a non-stimulant might be the solution.

 TRICYCLIC ANTIDEPRESSANTS.
 Along with bupropion (Wellbutrin), three tricyclics are used to treat AD/HD: Imipramine (Tofranil), desipramine (Norpramine), and nortriptyline (Pamelor).

 Fatigue is the most frequent side effect of these four drugs.
 Fortunately, this problem typically diminishes over the first several weeks.
-If not, ask your doctor about reducing your child's daily dosage, or dividing one large dose into three smaller doses — one to be taken in the morning, another at about 4:00 p.m., and the third at bedtime.
+If not, ask your doctor about reducing the daily dosage, or dividing one large dose into three smaller doses — one to be taken in the morning, another at about 4:00 p.m., and the third at bedtime.
 If divided doses don't help, your doctor may wish to prescribe another tricyclic.

 Bupropion and the tricyclics can also cause constipation, dry mouth, or blurred vision.
 These "cholinergic" effects often respond to symptomatic treatment.
 That is, a high-fiber diet or a fiber supplement might eliminate constipation, throat lozenges might help moisten a dry mouth, and so on.